-After 20 hours of research evaluating 65 products, we picked Chase Sapphire Preferred® as our top choice.
+After 20 hours of research evaluating 65 products, we picked Chase Freedom Unlimited® as our top choice.

 Much like cash back credit cards, our best rewards credit card will give you some nice incentives for every purchase you make.
 It’s certainly a compelling idea - earning free travel in exchange for the purchases you’re already making.